blacksun1/snpt/README.md

 alias ws="snpt ls | fzf | snpt write" # ws for write snippet
 ```

 `snpt cp` and `snpt write` both accept stdin as an input.
-If stdin is detected snpt will try and extract a snippet ID from it.
+If stdin is detected Snpt will try and extract a snippet ID from it.
 This is how the above `fzf` usage works.

+###<a id="alfred-workflow"></a>Alfred Workflow

+The [Alfred Workflow](https://github.com/mike182uk/snpt-alfred-workflow) provides quick access to your snippets from Alfred.

 ##<a id="bash-completion"></a>Bash completion